zemmsoares/polybar-news/README.md

 Register [here](https://newsapi.org/) to receive API key (powered by NewsAPI.org)
 Edit polynews.py, replace with your API key ```api_key = "YOUR_API_KEY"```

-## Show only from Source / country
+## Filter by news source / country

 You can select one / or several source provider(s) from here https://newsapi.org/sources Edit polynews.py, edit this line, add sources separeted by comma